zahramaryam09/Animal-Adoption-Hub/README.md

-Web Development term project using html, css, js, php and mySQL.
+A web Development term project using html, css, js, php and mySQL.